MicrosoftDocs/azure-docs/articles/governance/machine-configuration/machine-configuration-policy-effects.md

 ## Disable remediation

-When the **assignmentType** property is set to `Audit`, the agent only performs an audit of the machine and doesn't attempt to remediate the configuration if it isn't compliant.
+When the **assignmentType** property is set to `Audit`, the agent only performs an audit of the machine and doesn't try to remediate the configuration if it isn't compliant.

 ### Disable remediation of custom content